 Now, you can spend several hundred dollars or more (sometimes much, much more) building a website or having one professionally created for you.

 Again, depending on your type of business this cost may be justified.
 The best way to start, however, is with a dedicated website creator such as Wix, Shopify, WordPress etc.

 This site, my-buzz.com, was created with WordPress.
-I can definitely recommend WordPress to anyone unfamiliar with website design. (which, until recently, included myself) It was originally designed for blog sites, but with thousands of templates available you can create great-looking websites for just about any type of business in just a few minutes.
-There is absolutely no need to know anything at all about coding, links, etc.
+I can definitely recommend WordPress to anyone unfamiliar with website design. (which, until recently, included me) It was originally designed for blog sites, but with thousands of templates available you can create great-looking websites for just about any type of business in just a few minutes.
+There’s absolutely no need to know anything at all about coding, links, etc.